 When 2 companies merge together, or one company acquires another, fractional shares may be inadvertently created.
 This is because an attempt will be made to ensure that one share in one company is equal to one share in the other.
 This might result in some stock splits or reverse stock splits.

-Fractional shares are a great way to invest if you don’t have a lot of money to offer upfront.
+You can invest in fractional shares in Canada as long as you use a broker that supports it.
+Buying fractional shares is a great way to invest if you don’t have a ton of money to trade with.
+They also allow you to have a stake in a company that you otherwise wouldn’t be able to afford whole shares in.
 However, the value of your investment varies depending on the value of the company you’re investing in and the cost of its shares.
-Currently, there aren’t many Canadian investment platforms that let you buy fractional shares, but that doesn’t mean you’re entirely out of options.
+As with any investment, you want to make sure your portfolio is diversified and you aren’t investing with any funds you could be using to pay off debt.
+Currently, there aren’t many Canadian trading platforms that let you buy fractional shares, but you still have some options to choose from.

 More guides on Finder